 Grease an 8" square baking dish.

-In a large bowl, mix oats, HALF of the toasted almonds, baking powder, cinnamon and a couple pinches of fine salt.
+In a large bowl, mix oats, HALF of the toasted almonds, baking powder, cinnamon and salt.
 Distribute evenly over the strawberry rhubarb layer in the pan.

 Pour slowly over the oat mixture, letting it settle into the oats and shaking the pan a little to distribute the milk through to the bottom of the oats.

 Place the remaining sliced strawberry pieces over the top (and thinly sliced rhubarb stalk if using).
 Sprinkle with remaining toasted almonds.
 Add a few pinches of brown sugar over the top.